Effective Cover Letters

 Your cover letter should have a proper business header and three main sections or paragraphs in the body:

 First Paragraph.
 In your initial paragraph, state the reason for the letter, the specific position or type of work for which you are applying and indicate from which resource you learned of the opening.

 Second Paragraph.
 Indicate why you are interested in the position, the company, its products or services.
-If you are a recent graduate, explain how your academic background makes you a qualified candidate for the position.
-If you had some practical work experience (i.e. internships, class projects), point out the specific achievements or unique qualifications.
+Explain how your background makes you a qualified candidate for the position.
+If you had some practical work experience (e.g. internships, class projects), point out the specific achievements or unique qualifications.
 Be specific.

 Final Paragraph.
 In the closing paragraph, refer the reader to the enclosed résumé or application form, which summarizes your qualification, training, and experiences.
-Further, indicate your desire for a personal interview and your flexibility as to the time and place.
-Repeat your phone number and e-mail address in the letter and offer any assistance to help in a speedy response.
+Further, indicate your desire for a personal interview.
 Finally, close your letter with a statement that will encourage a response.

 See a sample.

 Customize.
 Make sure your cover letter is tailored to the position you are applying for.

 Be Positive.
 Tell the employer about the experiences you have had that match the requirements of the position, don’t highlight the qualifications you don’t have.